Iowa State Cyclones wrestling: Kevin Jackson (2009–2017)

 Kevin Jackson was introduced as Iowa State's head wrestling coach on April 30, 2009.
 As a college wrestler, he attended LSU and earned All-America honors three times before the school dropped the sport.
 He transferred to ISU for his senior year and captained the Cyclones’ last NCAA championship team (1987), earning another All-America award with an NCAA runner-up finish and registering a 30-3-1 record.
 In 1992, Jackson won a gold medal at the Barcelona Olympic Games.
 Since 1992, Jackson has coached for team USA at three summer Olympics including being the head coach for the Beijing Olympics in 2008.
 Jackson's last season for the Cyclones was a struggle, with a 1-12 dual meet record and scoring only one team point in the NCAA tournament.

-Kevin Dresser (2017–present)
+Kevin Dresser (2017–2026)

 Dresser was announced as the new head coach on February 20, 2017.

+Brent Metcalf (2026–present)

+Metcalf was announced as head coach of the Iowa State men's wrestling program on April 16, 2026.